Engin-Boot/capture-behavior-of-a-visit-counter-univac-os/needs-tech.md

   Given The system have the log file

-  When The entry book must bve filled
+  When The entry book must have filled

   Then The system is entered manually